The grass may be greener at Disneyland, but increasingly, it’s not actually grass

-A report in the Orange County Register details how on Friday, artificial turf will make its debut around the Mickey floral planter at the park’s entrance and on the front lawn of the Haunted Mansion.
+On Friday, artificial turf will make its debut around the Mickey floral planter at Disneyland’s entrance and on the front lawn of the Haunted Mansion, a report in the Orange County Register details.

-And these two locations aren’t alone in seeing their live grass replaced with turf.

-The idea behind the replacement is twofold: not only does turf not have to be mowed and maintained in the same way live grass does, but it also helps the park cut down on water usage amid California’s ongoing drought.
+The idea behind the replacement is twofold: Not only does turf need less maintenance than live grass, but it also helps the park cut down on water usage amid California’s ongoing drought.

 Though Disneyland is far from alone in removing live grass and replacing it with turf, the theme park is not advertising the change.

-In fact, previous installations have been spaced out several weeks apart to avoid attention, according to the Register.
+In fact, previous installations have been spaced out several weeks apart to avoid drawing attention to the change, according to the Register.

 Think you’re eagle-eyed enough to spot where real grass remains?

-Maybe not, as the “high-end artificial turf used at Disneyland is harder to spot than the low-cost versions found in residential neighborhoods that look like synthetic green carpeting with visible seams,” the Register said.
+Maybe not, as the “high-end” artificial turf used at Disneyland is apparently much different than the “synthetic green carpeting” most of us picture when we think of artificial turf, the Register said.

 “Disneyland fans may be surprised to realize they’ve been staring at artificial turf with their own two eyes and never noticed,” the newspaper added.